openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 1. Click the **Gear Icon** at the bottom left and select **Settings**
 2. Click **User Settings** > **Extensions** > **Zowe Explorer Settings** Look for the **Zowe Security: Credential Key** field

 ![](Images/code4z-img6.png)

-3. Put Zowe-Plugin in the text box.
+3. Type **Zowe-Plugin** in the text box.
 This will trigger the Built-in Secure Credential Store.

 Alternatively, to enable this feature by editing settings.json, hover over the gear icon and click "Copy Setting as JSON".
 You can then paste that to settings.json and update the value to Zowe Plugin.